Pros and Cons of Using Focus Groups Within Your Research

 • It is convenient for applying analysis techniques to the collected data.

-• It assists in collecting feedbacks from a large population group.
+• It assists in collecting feedback from a large population group.

 • It is efficient in providing data for the research study.